Merrillville, IN Dentist

 A: Your teeth!

 Did you know that your teeth are an important part of your smile?
 It’s very important to be healthy so you can chew crunchy foods and enjoy slices of pizza!
-I am sure you have been told to keep brush and floss, but did you know that it’s important to visit the dentist too?
+I am sure you have been told to keep brushing and flossing, but did you know that it’s important to visit the dentist, too?

 Let’s Take a Trip to the Dentist and Learn What They Do!